sveltejs/sapper/site/content/docs/09-building.md

   },
 ```

-You will also need to polyfill APIs that are not present in older browsers.
+[1] You will also need to polyfill APIs that are not present in older browsers.
+[2] Browsers which do not support `async/await` syntax will be served the legacy bundle